 According to the National Statistics Office, residential property prices in downtown Ulaanbaatar have increased fairly significantly over the past couple of years, depending on the district and year of construction.
-Management believes that since the inception of the property Companies, its portfolio of assets has likely increased at a more rapid rate due to the attractive positioning of most assets on the primary streets of downtown.
-Meanwhile, the shortage of high quality development sites has led to an even more rapid increase in the value of well-located sites.
+Management believes that since the inception of the Company's property business, its portfolio of assets has likewise increased due to the attractive positioning of most assets on the primary streets of downtown.
+Meanwhile, the shortage of high quality development sites has led to an even more rapid increase in the value of well-located redevelopment sites.

-Selected Quarterly Financial Information
+Selected Quarterly Financial Information (\$CAD)